Home

 The ria offers many popular and safe anchorages, though the largest and most popular anchorage opposite the village of Culatra is under notice that it is soon to be replaced by a field of mooring buoys.
 Be careful to avoid sandbanks West of the entrance.
 Tides run strongly in lagoon entrance and exit from the lagoon should be avoided in strong wind over tide situattions.

-There is a large marina in Olhão town accessible by a clearly buoyed channel. he marina is busy, with a long waiting loist for permanen berths, and prior booking is essential for visiting boats.
+There is a large marina in Olhão town accessible by a clearly buoyed channel.
+The marina is busy, with a years-long waiting list for permanen berths, and prior booking is essential for visiting boats.

 ——————————–